arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ![Battery connection](assets/BATTERY.png)
 ![Irrigation in zone three and four](assets/WATER1.gif)

+Remember that the system is designed to be scalable and therefore it is possible to control 4 big irrigation zones independently like, for example, different cultivated fields with different crops with different water and soil needs.

 ## Conclusion

 In this application note, you have learned how to build a LoRaWAN® irrigation system to water your crops automatically or manually and monitor the crop's status remotely.
-Thanks to soil moisture analysis, you can avoid irrigation when it's not necessary, saving water and avoiding over-irrigation or flooding problems.
+Thanks to the soil moisture analysis, you can avoid irrigation when it's not necessary, saving water and avoiding over-irrigation or flooding problems.

 Arduino Edge Control allows you to easily implement this kind of agriculture systems ready for field deployment.
 Alongside MKR boards, it can get access to the network using the more suitable technology for your application.

+In this project LoRaWAN® was used leveraging its capabilites, this technology is perfect for remote deployments where there's no internet connection and for battery-powered devices because of its low energy consumption.

 Thanks to the Edge Control capabilities of controlling different types of actuators and handling a vast variety of input sensors, it is a great choice for developing robust and agriculture environment-proof solutions.

-***We have a similar project using motorized ball valves, WiFi® connectivity and scheduled remote control from the Arduino Cloud, don't miss it***

 ### Next Steps

 Since you already know how to develop a Smart Irrigation System with Arduino Edge Control and the MKR WAN 1310, it is time for you to continue exploring all the capabilities of the Arduino Pro portfolio and integrating it into your professional setup.

+We have a similar project using motorized ball valves, WiFi® connectivity and scheduled remote control from the Arduino Cloud, click this [link](https://docs.arduino.cc/tutorials/edge-control/smart-irrigation-system) to know more.

 You can extend the capabilities of your Edge Control-based system by adding different connectivity options, leveraging the Arduino MKR family like WiFi®, GSM, RS-485 or Ethernet.